d11wtq/dot-vim/README.md

 Some plugins are installed, but not very many.
 Supertab and CtrlP are by far the most useful.

-### Theme
+### Color Theme

-A few are installed, but Mustang is the theme that is turned on by default.
+Mustang is the theme that is turned on by default.
+It doesn't over-use color, has good contrast and is easy on the eyes.

 ![Mustang](http://i.imgur.com/a2moY.png)

 ### Mappings

 The leader key is `";"`.
-In practice I don't use leader commands much.
+In practice I don't use leader mappings much.

 **Enter**